hankbao/libreboot/www/amd-libre.md

 ---
-title: Libreboot calls on AMD to release source code and specs for Ryzen platform ...
+title: We call on AMD to release source code and specs for Ryzen platform ...

 Recently in the Libreboot project, we've been informed about the new